DUNE/computing-training-basics-short/_episodes/08-poms-part2.md

 ### Side note: other systems such as the workflow requests system are also coming online; initially they'll be used for managing larger productions.
 If you have a large production coming up, we encourage you to make a request to the Production group to have it done centrally.

+### Another side note: be sure to use fife_utils v3_5_0 or later when running with legacy jobsub.
+If you're trying something within POMS using jobsub_lite and tokens, but sure to use v3_6_0 or later.

 # Submit with POMS Part II: More complicated workflows